aljazerzen/digital-representation-server/abstraction.md

 - (payment)
 - actual site providing the service

-It can be easily seen, that a lot of these sites have quite a few segments in common.
-For example registration & login mechanism and some form of payment are present on examples.

-As a programmer, I have an intuitive idea that those parts of the sites should be implemented only once and every site would be using that implementation.
+It can be easily seen that these sites have some common parts.
+For example registration & login mechanism is present on all examples.
+Following common sense, these parts should be implemented only once and every site would be using that implementation.

 Before doing such a thing, we must consider whether it is cost effective to do this on not.
 After all, login & registration is a very basic idea, right?
 When you think about it, actually no, it is not.
-If using standard email & password, authentication mechanism, sites have to implement safe storage of the credentials, email verification and password reset mechanism.
+If using standard email & password authentication mechanism, sites have to implement safe storage of the credentials, email verification and password reset mechanism.
 If the site is deemed to have higher security, it should also implement multiple factor authentication (SMS, notification or some other login) and some form of detection of suspicious logins.
-From the user's view point, authentication systems could also benefit from some standardization.
-Different password requirements, a lot of passwords to remember and insecure/slow implantations of the mechanism are something we are all familiar with.
+From the user's point of view, authentication systems could also benefit from some standardization.
+Different password requirements, a lot of passwords to remember and insecure or slow implementations of the mechanism are something we are all familiar with.

 It is obvious that we would all benefit from "shift of implementation of the authentication mechanism", so the first question is how would that work in our case of the sites distributed across the internet?